redstreet/beancount_reds_plugins/beancount_reds_plugins/capital_gains_classifier/README.md

 ```

 WARNINGS:
-- doesn't work for transactions where there are any additional postings apart from
-  reductions, one Assets, and Income.
-For example, if there is a brokerage fee that
-  should get deducted from the capital gains, this plugin will fail with an assertion!
 - doesn't distinguish between reductions and short purchases (doesn't understand the
   latter)
 - there are probably cases outside the current unit tests that this fails for